-1.8 This study update is structured as follows:

-- Functional Economic Market Area (Section 2.0) reviews different factors outlined in the PPG to define Brentwood's Functional Economic Market Area (FEMA); - Future Economic Growth Needs (Section 3.0) analyses employment forecasts to calculate future demand for employment floorspace and land requirements; - Demand/ Supply Balance of Employment Land (Section 4.0) assesses the balance between forecast land requirements from Section 3.0 and Brentwood's current and proposed employment land supply; and - Implications and Conclusions (Section 5.0) considers the implications of Borough's overall employment need on future planning policy and site allocations. - All references to Brentwood refer to the Borough unless otherwise stated.
+- 1.8 This study update is structured as follows: - Functional Economic Market Area (Section 2.0) reviews different factors outlined in the PPG to define Brentwood's Functional Economic Market Area (FEMA); - Future Economic Growth Needs (Section 3.0) analyses employment forecasts to calculate future demand for employment floorspace and land requirements; - Demand/ Supply Balance of Employment Land (Section 4.0) assesses the balance between forecast land requirements from Section 3.0 and Brentwood's current and proposed employment land supply; and - Implications and Conclusions (Section 5.0) considers the implications of Borough's overall employment need on future planning policy and site allocations. - 1.9 All references to Brentwood refer to the Borough unless otherwise stated.

-2.0 Functional Economic Market Area
+Functional Economic Market Area

-- 2.1 This section identifies Brentwood's Functional Economic Market Area (FEMA).
+- This section identifies Brentwood's Functional Economic Market Area (FEMA).
 The assessment uses existing data sources and current evidence studies to identify Brentwood's relationship with other local authorities, and the wider region that could define the context for calculating future employment land need.

 - 2.2 The PPG3 outlines a range of factors to consider in identifying FEMA(s) including:

 - Extent of any Local Enterprise Partnership within the sub-region;

 - Travel to work areas;

 - Housing market areas;

-- Flow of goods, services and information;
+- · Flow of goods, services and information;

 - Service markets for consumers;

-- Administrative areas; and
+- · Administrative areas; and

 - Transport networks.

-- 2.3 These factors are assessed in isolation and then considered in the context of each other to generate a synthesis of Brentwood's economic linkages and define the Borough's existing FEMA.
+- 2.3 These factors are assessed individually below and then synthesised to give an overall view of Brentwood's economic linkages to help define the Borough's FEMA.
 In addition, future drivers are considered to examine how the existing FEMA could change in the future.